 Reservation is highly recommended.
 You can also just go for a drink on the rooftop.

 Healthy Lunch @ Cuma Cafe: If you spend some time in the Cukurcuma neighborhood, stop by this cute cafe for breakfast or lunch.
 Nothing fancy here, but a nice terrace and good Turkish food.

 I really hope you liked this recommended itinerary for 3 days in Istanbul.
-Please don’t hesitate to let me know in the comments below what you would have added!
+If you are planning a trip to Istanbul and have some question about your itinerary, don’t hesitate to reach out in the comments below, or through Instagram, I am always happy to help.